 Originally built in 1823, Blarney Woollen Mills was mainly used for the spinning and weaving of wool.
 After it closed in 1973, it reopened in 1975 — as an Irish heritage shop.

 A limestone plateau covering 250 square kilometres, The Burren takes its name quite aptly from the Gaelic for "rocky land" or "great rock".
 While in one sense very fitting, the name does not do justice to what experts have more justly termed "

 one of the world's most stunningly unique natural heritage regions".

 The Burren runs alongside the Wild Atlantic Way.

 At the southern-most tip of Summer Cove, on Kinsale Harbour in Co.
 Cork, awaits the unyielding presence of Charles Fort, a star-shaped stronghold protecting the harbour from sea invaders since its completion in 1682.
 In recent decades, Irish heritage organizations have restored the fort to the impressive standards it now displays.

 Slieve League Cliffs are found on the South-West coast of County Donegal.
-Known to be one of the highest Sea-facing cliffs in Europe.
-Take in the stunning view, depending on the clarity of the day of course, of Donegal Bay and the Sligo Mountains.
+Known to be one of the highest sea-facing cliffs in Europe.
+Take in the stunning view, depending on the clarity of the day, of course, along Donegal Bay and the Sligo Mountains.